AI news generator for broadcast-ready videos | HeyGen

 A simple, repeatable workflow takes you from script to published video.

 Paste text, upload a document, or link a news article to get started.
-HeyGen analyses tone and structure, and drafts an initial video.
+HeyGen analyzes tone and structure, and drafts an initial video.

 Pick a news voice, select a template, and set the aspect ratio for web, mobile, or TV.
 Adjust headline graphics and on-screen elements.